iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green.md

 # Blue-green release of a KServe ML model

 This tutorial shows how Iter8 can be used to release ML models hosted in a KServe environment using a blue-green rollout strategy.
+In a blue-green rollout, a percentage of requests are directed to a candidate version of the model.
+This percentage can be changed over time.
+The user declaratively describes the desired application state at any given moment.
 An Iter8 `release` chart assists users who describe the application state at any given moment.
-The chart provides the configuration needed for Iter8 to automatically deploy model versions and configure the routing to implement a blue-green rollout strategy.
+The chart provides the configuration needed for Iter8 to automatically deploy application versions and configure the routing to implement the blue-green rollout strategy.

-In a blue-green rollout, a percentage of inference requests are directed to a candidate version of the model.
-The remaining requests go to the primary, or initial, version of the model.
-This percentage can ne changed over time.

 ![Blue-green rollout](../../images/blue-green.png)